orion-cirb/DNA_In_Border_Bacteria/README.md

 ### Images description

-2D/3D images taken with a x60 objective
+3D images taken with a x60 objective

-3 channels:
+2 channels:
   1. *DAPI:* DNA
-  3. *TL phase:* Bacteria
+  2. *TL phase:* Bacteria

 ### Plugin description

-* If 3D image, only keep middle z-slice
+* Perform max projection of DNA channel and average projection of bacteria channel
 * Detect bacteria with Ommipose
 * Measure bacteria length and area
 * Measure DAPI intensity inside and in edges of bacteria